marcelocordeiro/react-workshop/WORKSHOP_SCRIPT.md

 While `useEffect` is great for understanding side effects, for server state (like API data), it can lead to a lot of boilerplate code for handling loading, errors, caching, re-fetching, etc.

-In `TES-UI`, we use **React Query**.
+In our projects, we use **React Query**.
 It's a powerful library that simplifies data fetching, caching, and synchronization.
 It replaces all the `useState` and `useEffect` logic for server state with a simple hook.
 We will see an example of this later.

 ---